Jmazher12/Delta-Hedging/README.md

 MATLAB R2018b or later

 ## Usage
-Copy and paste the delta_hedge_simulation.m code in MATLAB.
+Copy and paste the Delta_Hedging_Model.m code in MATLAB.

 Run the script to generate results and figures.